pnp/powershell/documentation/Set-PnPFolderPermission.md

 ```

 ## DESCRIPTION
 Sets or clears permissions on folders within SharePoint Online.
 Use Get-PnPRoleDefinition to retrieve all available roles you can add or remove using this cmdlet.
+It also breaks inheritance of folder without disrupting the existing users.

 ## EXAMPLES